 Key Highlights

-• Summer fatigue is a real health condition that drains us of energy and leaves us unproductive.
+Summer fatigue is a real problem.
+It takes away our energy and makes us feel unproductive.

 Introduction